top of page

 Tendinopathies in the Achilles and Patella tendons are common from sprinting and plyometric training.
 Gradual increases in training volume, combined with isometric, eccentric and heavy slow isotonic strengthening exercise have been shown to alleviate and prevent tendinopathy.

 Similarly, hamstring and groin injuries from sprinting and explosive movements can be minimised through dynamic strengthening programs and eccentric loading protocols.
-Correct training periodisation, adequate recovery, and monitoring training loads are critical to mitigating injury risks.
+Correct training Periodisation, adequate Recovery, and monitoring training loads are critical to mitigating injury risks.

 Here is are a few examples of what we do to mitigate Pole Vault associated injuries.